UPS workers edge closer to strike as union negotiations stall

 UPS maintains that its latest contract offer is "historic" and highly competitive for the delivery industry.

-The last strike at UPS came in 1997, when 185,000 workers walked off the job for 15 days.
+Workers at UPS last went on strike for 15 days in 1997, in a walkout that led to $850 million in company losses, Reuters reported.
 Since then, the company has grown significantly in size as e-commerce has driven demand for expedited delivery.

 The Associated Press contributed to this report.